leanprover/fp-lean/functional-programming-lean/src/title.md

 ## Release history

+### July, 2022

+The second public release completes the first chapter.

 ### June, 2022

 This was the first public release, consisting of an introduction and part of the first chapter.